 - going down a curb can be uncomfortable at times since the two front wheels can get jammed (I find this to be the fault of their distance - I would put them further apart to make the stroller more stable)

 - the padding of the lower part of the harness (between the baby's legs) rolls upwards a lot, so you have to adjust it often to be able to close the buckle

-The Dutch Easywalker Harvey2 is a premium, design-specific, and quite luxurious pram that, thanks to how it's made, can be used in many ways, and is therefore very versatile.
+The Dutch Easywalker Harvey2 is a premium, design-specific, and quite a luxurious pram that, thanks to how it's made, can be used in many ways, and is, therefore, very versatile.
 It is a "big" (I mean it as an opposite of small) stroller - full-sized, featuring a reversible seat as well as a full-featured hard-base carrycot - plus all those extra features you expect from a real (often in the context of 'bulky') stroller system.

 Premium is not only its look but also its price - although compared to the ultra-luxury strollers, it is still very very affordable, price-wise.
 In addition, the weight of less than 11 kg - is unprecedented on such a full-featured model, with such a soft suspension system and all those extras!

 And so is this flagship model built - to withstand as much as possible (including two children), a lot of cargo (weight capacity 20 kg in the seat + basket + the possible second seat = another 15 kg) while satisfying the fashion-oriented moms (check its look, design and seat unit type).
 It will also tend to the needs of those that need a stroller not just for shopping centers.

 Configurability of the Easywalker Harvey2 - sets & accessories

 The Easywalker Harvey2 is usually available as a stroller-only (the All-Terrain version, All-Terrain Peak winter edition, and the Premium edition being a bit more expensive).
 To the pushchair, you purchase and combine the add-ons and accessories that you need.